Changing lives, engaging black African and black Caribbean men affected by prostate cancer

 - Provide specialist support to men affected by the disease to ensure they feel less isolated following their diagnosis, when undergoing treatment or dealing with the consequences of this cancer

-- Equipping health care professionals to better understand the information and support needs of black African and Caribbean men, through training and information
+- Equipping health care professionals to better understand the information and support needs of black African and black Caribbean men, through training and information